wellsst/wellsst.github.io/_posts/2019_09-04-words_i_should_know.md

 **cathartic** - *providing psychological relief through the open expression of strong emotions; causing catharsis.*
 > "crying is a cathartic release"

+**ostensible** - *stated or appearing to be true, but not necessarily so.*
+> "the real dispute which lay behind the ostensible complaint"

 **secular** - *not connected with religious or spiritual matters*, *non-religious*
 >